The Woodland Garden is designed to be a very practical and beautiful space at the front of our house.

 - Trained fruit forms

-- The Woodshed (Along with its construction are photos showing the early stages of the woodland garden)
+- The Woodshed (it’s initial construction including photos of the early stages of the woodland garden)